The Marketing OS for Criminal Defense law firms.

 Before the OS

-• After-hours and weekend calls going to voicemail — typically the highest-value calls of the week
+• After-hours and weekend calls going to voicemail — usually the highest-value calls of the week

 • Family-member callers getting routed to a general intake script written for solo callers